Jackthebighead/duplicate-question-pair-identification/README.md

 - You may not be able to run this code, use the corresponding package depending on the situation of your computer.
 I've write clearly the relevant requirements in each ipynb file.

+- There are other mehtods that I tried but didn't put into this repo: Fine-tuned BERT(compared to model 3), sentence BERT(Siamese BERT), ESIM with Features (compared with model 2).

 ### Conclusions on the Project

-- This is the term project of MSBD5012 Machine Learning course offered by HKUST SENG BDT (Big Data Technology) program in my first Master semester at HKUST.
-My instructor is Prof. Nevin ZHANG. and big thanks to him for teaching us such a meaningful and valuable course.
+- This is a ML project under the supervision of Prof. Nevin ZHANG. and big thanks to him for helping me.

 - **In all, this project explore the ways to deal with Quora Question Pairs, which is a classical problem in NLP-Text Similarity subarea.** However, many things are still not done like optimizing Model 3, trying new approaches, and model stacking, etc. Hopefully i will study more in NLP area and optimize my models in the future.